Thanksgiving’s Toll on Turkeys

 Domesticated turkeys cannot reproduce naturally.
 Male turkeys are bred to develop such large breasts that they cannot mount females.
 Artificial insemination managed by humans is the only way breeding is possible in the turkey industry.

-When they reach market weight, at about three to five months old, turkeys are packed into crates and transported to slaughter.
+When they reach market weight, at about three to five months of age, turkeys are packed into crates and transported to slaughter.
 Reports indicate that rough handling during crating inflicts severe injuries, such as dislocated hips and wing fractures.
 Due in part to the stress of transport, each year hundreds of thousands of turkeys die before they even reach the slaughterhouse.
 The ones who make it alive are shackled upside down by their feet for slaughter while they are still alive and fully conscious.